ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/data-sources/elasticsearch.md

 title: Elasticsearch
 ---

-# Elasticsearch
 ToolJet can connect to your Elasticsearch cluster to read and write data.

 ## Connection
 Please make sure the host/IP of the Elasticsearch cluster is accessible from your VPC if you have self-hosted ToolJet.
 If you are using ToolJet cloud, please **whitelist our IP**.

-To establish a connection with the ElasticSearch data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the ElasticSearch data source, you can either click on the **+ Add new data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.

 ToolJet requires the following to connect to your Elasticsearch cluster:
 - **Host**